Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Tulsa's games this season have gone over 55.5 points four of eight times.
+- Tulsa and its opponents have combined to score more than 55.5 points in four of eight games this season.

 Tulsa Stats and Trends

-- The Golden Hurricane collect 437.8 yards per game, only 16.1 fewer than the 453.9 the Green Wave allow per matchup.
+- The Golden Hurricane average 437.8 yards per game, only 16.1 fewer than the 453.9 the Green Wave give up per outing.

 - This year, the Golden Hurricane have turned the ball over 15 times, six more than the Green Wave's takeaways (9).